 Understanding the underlying problems of the American practice of capital punishment requires consideration of history.
 For instance, the Southern embrace of the death penalty largely results from slavery’s racial legacy, with the contemporary state map of capital punishment representing the former Confederacy (Sigler).
 Indeed, the Court has effectively sidelined race as a consideration in capital punishment by ruling that the presence of racial bias does not automatically establish it in each case (Sigler).
 Such a ruling is concerning since today, when official manifestations of overt racism are rare, it would be difficult for defendants to prove it on a case-by-case basis.

-Another issue is a lack of clarity in determining the systemic purpose of a terminal sentence.
+The inability to clearly identify a terminal sentence’s systemic purpose is another problem.
 The Court regularly refers to “the two distinct social purposes served by the death penalty: deterrence and retribution,” regularly confusing the two (Sigler 81).
 Deterrence implies punishment reducing the frequency and severity of the crime, while retribution suggests that imposing a proportionate punishment is inherently good, regardless of achieving other social goals (Sigler).
 Sigler criticizes the Court consistently failing to distinguish retribution from revenge and vigilantism, still recognizing those as legitimate punishment justifications.
 Therefore, given the perpetual confusion, there seems to be little justification for validating terminal sentences.

 Furthermore, the information analysis for death penalty decisions is criticized.
-In regulating the death penalty, the modern Court operates in terms of society’s “evolving standards” and “objective” parameters, including statutes and jury decision-making patterns, nonetheless leaving room for its “own judgment” (Sigler 81).
+While allowing for its “own judgment,” the modern Court regulates the death sentence within the framework of society’s “evolving standards” and “objective” parameters, such as statutes and jury decision-making patterns (Sigler 81).
 In practice, this process entails the Court tracking statutory trends, jury decisions, and noting opposition from professional organizations(Sigler).
-Unfortunately, the law designed to protect minorities does so by limiting the majority power; therefore, using the majority’s value judgments to protect minorities does not make sense (Sigler).
-Thus, the Court essentially abdicates its duty to make independent judgments, undermining the whole process.
+Using the majority’s value judgments to safeguard minorities is illogical because the law intended to protect them does so by restricting the authority of the majority (Sigler).
+Thus, the entire process is undermined as the Court effectively abdicates its responsibility to render impartial judgments.

 Lastly, there is an issue of the Court’s ‘own judgment’ with judges referencing international practice to determine the ‘evolving standards.’
 The critical question is how to assess the legal significance of these international trends.
 While judges who cite international consensus generally concede that international opinion and practice do not bind the Court to follow, they are still influential (Sigler).
 However, merely pointing out that other countries have a particular practice is not a self-sufficient argument.
 Thus, since the Court does not identify the reasons underlying sentencing practices in various countries, it is impossible to assess whether foreign policy choices are consistent with American values and practices.